6.3 Credits & Courses

 Credits are a unit of measurement used at colleges and universities to determine overall workload and to evaluate a student’s preparedness for future courses and/or graduation.

-PathwayConnect students typically take, and may not exceed, 5 credits in a given semester.
-Students in the Standard version take a 3-credit academic course combined with a 2-credit religion course, while students in the L version take a 5-credit academic course.
+PathwayConnect students typically take, and may not exceed, five credits in a given semester.
+Students take a three-credit academic course combined with a two-credit religion course.

-- Attempt: The total number of credits in which a student has registered in a semester or cumulative basis
+- Attempted credits: The total number of credits in which a student has registered in a semester or cumulative basis

-- Earn: The total number of credits earned in a semester or cumulative basis
+- Earned credits: The total number of credits earned in a semester or cumulative basis

 - Points: The total number of grade points earned in a semester or cumulative basis

-All students are required to complete the specific curriculum required during PathwayConnect regardless of their previous college experience or coursework.
-Credits obtained at other colleges or universities cannot be substituted for PathwayConnect courses, but may count after PathwayConnect as transfer credit toward a college or university program.
-Grades earned from local institutes of religion receive pass/fail credit and may be transferred to BYU-Idaho or another Church school at a student’s request.
+All students are required to complete the specific curriculum required during PathwayConnect regardless of their previous university experience or coursework.
+Credits obtained at other colleges or universities cannot be substituted for PathwayConnect courses but may count after PathwayConnect as transfer credit toward a college or university program.
+Grades earned from local institutes of religion receive pass/fail credit and may be transferred to another school within the Church Educational System (CES).